kfigon/Git-internals/readme.md

 * history becomes linear
 * doesn't keep entire history of all commits

-**nie uzywac na publicznych np. na masterze**, ale na lokalnych ok.
+**nie uzywac na publicznych/wpspolnych np. na masterze**, ale na lokalnych ok. don’t rebase a branch unless you are the only one who uses it.

 ### merge vs rebase
 | **merge** | **rebase** |